 Under no circumstances may the excess of non-allowable costs over unrestricted fund sources or excess unrestricted expenses over unrestricted revenues be charged against or absorbed by restricted fund balances (Public School Placement Restricted Working Capital Funds) of the nonprofit school.
 If excess non-allowable costs exceed unrestricted surplus fund balances or if no unrestricted surplus funds balance exists, the unrestricted fund balance must be carried at a deficit.
 The private school must take steps to raise unrestricted fund sources in order to eliminate the deficit in a reasonable amount of time.
 In order to achieve this goal, the private school must take steps to increase the unrestricted and/or other restricted revenue fund sources and eliminate non-allowable costs.
-The auditor must comment on the deficit balances in unrestricted and/or other restricted fund balances in unrestricted and/or other restricted fund balances in unrestricted and/or other restricted fund balances.
-If any, which were taken by management to eliminate the deficit(s).
+The auditor must comment on the deficit balances in unrestricted and/or other restricted fund balances and outline the steps, if any, which were taken by management to eliminate the deficit(s).
 If management took no action, the auditor must also comment.